jjv360/nimblex/README.md

 nimblex c2nim --help
 ```

-This tool will first search for the binary/package name on the PATH, so it's safe to just prefix any command with `nimblex`:
+This tool will first search for the binary/package name on the PATH, so it's safe to just prefix any command with `nimblex` even if they don't come from Nim:

 ```bash
 nimblex echo "Hi" > file.txt